 Pursuing Justice: Society and Economy in Jewish Sources

-- Written By: Prof. Hanoch Dagan, Dr. Benny Porat
+- Written By: Prof. Hanoch Dagan, Prof. Benny Porat

 - Publication Date: